Flushing Sample Clauses

 Flushing.
 Water Utility shall be solely responsible for flushing water mains within its system.
 Flushing allowances will be provided by Seattle only when the Operating Board determines that flushing is required to maintain or improve regional water quality.

 Flushing.
-The main shall be flushed through a hydrant at the end of the main at a velocity not less than 2.5 ft./sec.
-If no hydrant is installed at the end of the main, the Contractor shall provide a tap large enough to develop a velocity in the main of at least 2.5 ft./sec.
+The main shall be flushed through a hydrant at the end of the main.
+If no hydrant is installed at the end of the main, the Contractor shall provide a tap large enough with a goal of achieving a velocity of 2.5 ft/sec.
 The gallons per minute to achieve 2.5 ft./sec velocities for different diameter pipes are provided in Table 1.
 Table 1 Gallons per minute required to obtain 2.5 feet per second flushing velocity Main Size (in.)
-Gallons per minute 8 400 16 16000 District water at no cost to the Contractor will be available to the work site for use in disinfecting and flushing mains.
+Gallons per minute 8 400 12 900 16 1600 District water at no cost to the Contractor will be available to the work site for use in disinfecting and flushing mains.
 The Contractor shall furnish all necessary pipe and hose connections.
 The Contractor shall exercise care in the use of the water to prevent contamination of the existing water supply.
-Measures shall be taken prior to flushing to provide adequate drainage during flushing.
+The Contractor is responsible for providing adequate drainage during flushing and is responsible for any damage that may occur.
 Drainage shall be away from the main, and flooding of the trench shall be prevented.
 The volume of water flushed shall be measured or calculated and reported to the District Inspector.
 Wherever the conditions allow, the new water main shall be kept isolated from the active distribution system using a physical separation until satisfactory bacteriological testing has been completed and the disinfectant water flushed out.
 Water required to fill the new main for hydrostatic pressure testing, disinfection, and flushing shall be supplied through a temporary connection between the distribution system and the new main.
 The temporary connection shall include a double check valve assembly backflow preventer and shall be disconnected (physically separated) from the new main during the hydrostatic pressure test.
 It will be necessary to reestablish the temporary connection after completion of the hydrostatic pressure test to flush out the disinfectant water prior to final connection of the new main to the distribution system.

 Flushing.
 Flush-all main lines before valves are installed, all laterals when rise assemblies are in place, but before sprinkler heads are installed, and all potable systems when complete.
 Flushing shall be done with all water diverted from any opening in the system.